bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image010.png){width="4.0in" height="2.261538713910761in"} -->

-A great place to go to find some websites that will show you the way JavaScript can interact with the website is this Awwwards website with the extra w&apos;s in here.
+<p>A great place to go to find some websites that will show you the way JavaScript can
+interact with the website is this Awwwards website with the extra w&apos;s in here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 11. javascript interaction: awwwards.com (14) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->